Competitive Sequential Screening: Warm-up: Single firm

 \section{Warm-up: Single firm}

 In this section, we consider the benchmark in which only one of the two firms, say firm $i$, is present.
 The consumer's valuation for product $i$ is $v_i(\th)$, as in the main model.
-This benchmark allows us to highlight the effect of competition in the main model; in \cref{sec:multi_product_monopoly}, we consider a \emph{multi-product} monopolist.
+This benchmark allows us to highlight the effect of competition in the main model; in \cref{sec:multi_product_monopoly}, we consider the case in which a monopolist controls both products.

 With firm $i$ as the only principal, a sequential version of the revelation principle holds.
 Firm $i$ chooses an incentive-compatible direct mechanism, which consists of an allocation rule $q_i \colon \G \times \Th \to [0,1]$ and a transfer rule $t_i \colon \G \times \Th \to \R$.
 The allocation specifies the probability that the consumer receives firm $i$'s product.
 The transfer is the total payment from the consumer to firm $i$.
 This is a monopolistic sequential screening problem, as analyzed in \cite{courty2000sequential}.
 To facilitate comparison with the main model, we will describe an indirect implementation of firm $i$'s optimal mechanism, as follows.
 Firm $i$ offers a subscription schedule $s_i$, as defined in \eqref{eq:s_i}.
 Given this schedule, a strategy for the consumer consists of a contract-selection strategy $p_i \colon \G \to [0,\infty]$ and a product-purchase strategy $q_i \colon \G \times \Th \to \{0,1\}$.